iotaledger/iota-core/documentation/APIs/core-models.md

 * The length of a Tag must < `64` bytes.
 * The length of the Data must < `8192` bytes.

-### Transaction
+### Transaction Payload

-The following table describes the serialization of a Transaction:
+The following table describes the serialization of a Transaction Payload:

 <table>
   <tr>